emersonrp/bindcontrol/README.md

 BindControl is being developed on Manjaro Linux.
 It gets feature-tested on a Windows 10 VM.

+While developing, I make sure the code passes both `pyright` and `ruff` with a large subset of existing rules.

 There is a small but growing `pytest` test suite.
 It only runs on Linux (and possibly MacOS) because it uses `pytest-forked` which is not supported on Windows.
 To run the test suite, you'll need to install:
 * `pytest-forked`
 * `pytest-xdist`

-While developing, I make sure the code passes both `pyright` and `ruff` with a large subset of existing rules.
-The intent is to add in `pytest-pyright` and `pytest-ruff` at some point to make those a core part of running the test suite.
+* `pytest-ruff`

 I make liberal use of `typing` in parameters, attributes, and return values, and continue to add this into new and existing code as I go.
 This has proven to be a bit of a hassle since BindControl was originally a direct port of CityBinder, and inherited many of its original questionable design decisions, as well as having introduced any number of my own over the years.
 It's getting gradually better.